nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --network.enabletls                             Whether to enable TLS for gRPC connections, which can be disabled for demo/development purposes.
 It is NOT meant for TLS offloading (see 'tls.offload').
 Disabling TLS is not allowed in strict-mode. (default true)
       --network.grpcaddr string                       Local address for gRPC to listen on.
 If empty the gRPC server won't be started and other nodes will not be able to connect to this node (outbound connections can still be made). (default ":5555")
       --network.maxbackoff duration                   Maximum between outbound connections attempts to unresponsive nodes (in Golang duration format, e.g. '1h', '30m'). (default 24h0m0s)
+      --network.maxcrlvaliditydays int                Deprecated: use 'tls.crl.maxvaliditydays'.
+The number of days a CRL can be outdated, after that it will hard-fail.
       --network.nodedid string                        Specifies the DID of the organization that operates this node, typically a vendor for EPD software.
 It is used to identify the node on the network.
 If the DID document does not exist of is deactivated, the node will not start.
       --network.protocols ints                        Specifies the list of network protocols to enable on the server.
 They are specified by version (1, 2).
 If not set, all protocols are enabled.
       --network.truststorefile string                 Deprecated: use 'tls.truststorefile'.
 PEM file containing the trusted CA certificates for authenticating remote gRPC servers.